AdobeDocs/experience-manager-cloud-service.en/help/forms/using-themes-in-core-components.md

 >[!NOTE]
 >
 > Names should not have `@aemforms` tag.
-It should be simple text as user provided name.
+It should be simple text as user-provided name.

 ![Canvas Theme Pic](/help/forms/assets/changename_canvastheme.png)